puppetlabs/puppetlabs-patching_as_code/REFERENCE.md

 Data type: `Optional[Boolean]`

 Install only security updates.
-This works for Linux today, but requires a not-yet shipped update to `pe_patch` for Windows (this setting has no effect on Windows today)
+Requires latest version of Puppet Enterprise to work on Windows, only works on Linux when using `os_patching`.

 Default value: `false`